digipolisantwerpdocumentation/snippets/outputgenerator/V6/README.md

 a 303-redirect response is provided.
 Be aware to disable automatic redirect!
 The link in the location-header doesn't provide a valid link to the document for the moment.
 The redirect/download of the document is done manually in this code snippet.

-Depending on the use in your code, the document check and download can be done in a seperate background process to benefit from this async call as for not blocking the initial request.
+The document check and download can be done in a separate background process to benefit from this async call and as for not blocking the initial request.
 Otherwise this is still a synchronous call from the perspective of the requester of your API.

 `GET /generator/task/result/d67e8e15-77cb-4d18-9b14-d29a89023431`

-Response when document generated and ready for download (status code 303):
+Response when document is generated and ready for download (status code 303):

 ```json
 {